This question is asked about 20 times a day. Believe it or not, some title loan lenders actually compete for this business.

 1) You are behind on your current loan and you are worried about default.
 This way you can have the other loan paid off and start fresh.

-3) Your current title loan company is being jerks even when you pay normally.You simply do not like them.
+3) Your current title loan company is being a bunch of jerks even when you pay normally.You simply do not like them.

 4) You need more money or you need another loan.